kunalgupta007/XssDetectionUsingIds/README.md

 1. Signature Based Detection: This class of attack looks for a pattern or a signature to match with the incoming packets from the database.
 So that same attack can be prevented in future from happening again.

 2. Anomaly Based Detection: It inspects ongoing traffic and activities for any erratic behaviour on network, system that could recognize an attack.

-# Proposed Work
-We have proposed rules to identify XSS (Web Application) attack with the help of IDS, and we will monitor our incoming & outgoing packets which will further match with our database rules.
-This section provides method established by SNORT IDS Method.